The Brewery Trip -- Michigan, US, Summer 2021

 Brian's goal is to get up before 8 am and having a sophisticated breakfast with everybody then going back to bed for the rest of the day.
 He made the first half of it already.

 Brian wants the moist chocolate cake we had yesterday but couldn't find it at the bakery.
-Instead, we get a chocolate break as today's dessert.
+Instead, we get a chocolate bread as today's dessert.
 Brian got an almond croissant and Aimee got herself a lemon cake while couldn't find a cheesecake.
-Jason TODO_bread

 Brian ordered two (warm) coffee lattes and he got two iced lattes instead.
-One is almond latte which is supposed to be lavender.
 Aimee's drip Columbia coffee isn't that great as the previous coffee she had.
 The staff in the coffee shop seems screwed up on this busy Saturday morning.
 Anyway, they are still not bad coffee.

 🔗2021-06-19 Brewery Vivant, the second time

-We got an excuse to visit Vivant again that Jason needs some gifts for his family.
+We got an excuse to visit Vivant again: Jason needs some gifts for his family.
 Though we have reached a point that we are sort of tired of drinking.
 Brian says, do I have to drink, rather than, can I drink?

 So, no flight this time.
 Each of us ordered a light beer, either a saison or a lager.
 Every drink is still so good.
 Boys start to sing "Saison Croissant" randomly.
 We love our Saisons.

-Aimee is appreciated for the good quality beers and the outdoor space for drinking and hanging.
+Aimee is appreciative of the good quality beers and the outdoor space for drinking and hanging.
 For a variety of reasons, it's difficult to have such a nice and relaxing place in most cities in China: dusty environments, polluted air, extreme temperatures, or cities' regulations.
 For Aimee, the outdoor restaurants, cafes, and bars are the main charm of a city.

-By the time, Jason got gifts, a t-shirt, two books, and a set of combined saisons.
+When we left Jason got gifts: a t-shirt, two books, and a set of combined saisons.
 Beautiful.